projectchrono/chrono/doxygen/documentation/tutorials/tutorials.md

 @subpage tutorial_table_of_content_install
--   Learn how to set up Chrono on your machine
+-   Learn how to set up Chrono and Chrono-based projects on your machine

 @subpage tutorial_table_of_content_chrono
 -   Learn about the core of the Chrono library